Diwan Mulraj Chopra: Second Anglo-Sikh War

 The events at Multan provided a casus belli for the British and led to the Second Anglo-Sikh War.
-Mulraj was portrayed as a blood thirsty despot intent on the overthrow of Duleep Singh and his British allies.
+Mulraj was portrayed as a blood-thirsty despot intent on the overthrow of Duleep Singh and his British allies.
 British officials hoped that by portraying Mulraj as an enemy of the Maharaja other influential Sikhs would refrain from joining his rebellion.
 Mulraj was however soon reinforced by several other regiments of the Khalsa, the former army of the Sikh kingdom, which rebelled or deserted.
 A Sikh saint Maharaj Singh played a key role in directing deserted Khalsa soldiers to Multan in support of Mulraj.
 He also took other measures to strengthen his defences, digging up guns which had previously been buried and enlisting more troops.

-In early June, Herbert Edwardes, who was based in Bannu near to Multan, mustered a group of Pashtun irregulars and confronted the Mulraj's troops at the Battle of Kinyeri on 18 June.
+In early June, Herbert Edwardes, who was based in Bannu near to Multan, mustered a group of Pashtun irregulars and confronted Mulraj's troops at the Battle of Kinyeri on 18 June.
 Edwardes's troops were engaged by Mulraj's artillery and forced to take cover for several hours.
 Mulraj's infantry and cavalry began to advance but Edwardes was reinforced by two regiments under Colonel Van Cortlandt, an Anglo-Indian soldier of fortune.
 Van Cortlandt's artillery caused heavy losses among the Multani troops and Edwardes's Pashtuns counter-attacked.
 Mulraj's forces retreated to Multan, having suffered 500 casualties and lost six guns.